 The chill is definitely in the air and near the fire is where I want to be.
-Plus a bowl of chicken soup!
+And a piping hot bowl of chicken soup to boot!

-- In a large pot over medium high heat, melt butter.
-Add onions and cook stirring occasionally until tender and slightly golden, 5-8 minutes.
+In a large pot, melt butter over medium heat.
+Add onions and cook stirring occasionally until tender.

-- Sprinkle the flour and cook stirring for a couple of minutes.
-(This will create the base for the broth.)
-Do not let it darken, you just want to get rid of the flour taste.
+Sprinkle the flour and cook, stirring for a couple of minutes.
+Do not let it darken.

-- Stir in wine, broth, salt and pepper and bring to a boil.
-Add the vegetables and shredded chicken and return to a boil.
+Stir in broth and wine.
+Season to taste and bring to a boil.
+Add veggies and reduce to simmer.